 Directly to your left as you enter, Millie’s Lounge is an almost 24-hour space, serving Anglo-American classics like fish & chips, lobster, and BBQ short ribs alongside English sparkling wines and craft ales.
 Offsetting those emerald columns with pink scalloped banquettes, it makes the perfect setting for their quintessential Afternoon Tea – and their not-so-quintessential Sunday Feast, which involves a sprawling, all-you-can-eat, blow-out buffet of breakfast treats, roast meats, lobster, oysters, salads, dessert and more, for £45pp.
 VIEW DETAILS

-And to your right, you’ll find the deeper-hued Cecconi’s, an eastern outpost of the Soho House Italian resto.
+And to your right, you’ll find the deeper-hued Cecconi’s, a City outpost of the Soho House Italian resto.
 Set around a striking central bar, you’ll find polished wood tables and chintzy seating, perfect for sinking into to feast on tonnarelli cacio e pepe; sea bream carpaccio with baby mint; and this ludicrously sized veal Milanese.
 READ MORE

 Serving – unsurprisingly – Californian nosh, Malibu Kitchen caters to the health-conscious with superfood brunches, raw and vegan dishes, cured fish and meat, and tacos for emergency carb-loading.
 VIEW DETAILS

 Housed in the former manager’s office, this sumptuous wood-panelled dining room is dedicated to the grill.
 You’ll be able to see the menu working its way round the space, as almost everything is served from an old fashioned trolley, with fish filleted table-side and cocktails poured before your eyes… READ MORE